 IMPORTANT – Our camps are divided by grade levels, so if friends or siblings are in different grade level groups then they will not be together during the camp day.
 We believe camp provides a wonderful opportunity to make new friends and have new experiences.

-No, each session of each camp within the same age range will use the same curriculum.
+No, each of our camps has a set curriculum for the summer.
 This means that a camper signing up for multiple weeks of the same camp within the same summer will experience the same crafts, games, and lessons week-to-week.
-(For example, Animal Adventures 1-2 curriculum stays the same for the whole summer) However, the animal interactions may change week-to-week.
+(For example, Camp ARF 1-2 curriculum stays the same for the whole summer) However, the animal interactions may change week-to-week.
 While some campers find it harder to stay engaged when repeating a session, we have also received feedback from previous campers that they have still enjoyed multiple weeks of camp.

 We aim to provide one to two animal interactions per camp day either with an ARF Pet Hug Pack® therapy animal or shelter animal.
 Please keep in mind that an animal shelter is a very fluid environment and due to animal temperament, health, adoptions, etc., our plan for any given day may change.
 Our primary focus is always the safety and comfort of both our campers and our animals.
 While not all camp activities will consist of hands-on animal time, each camp day will be filled with a variety of activities involving animals and their care.